Bisons Game Notes - Buffalo at Rochester (7:05 p.m.)

 Today's Game

-This evening, the Bisons continue on the road for their final games of 2018.
-Buffalo is playing game three of a four-game series against the Rochester Red Wings.
-The Herd will end the 2018 season in Syracuse Labor Day weekend with a four-game series August 31 to September 3.
+This evening, the Bisons conclude their season series with the Rochester Red Wings in the final game of their four-game series.
+The Herd will finish the 2018 season in Syracuse Labor Day weekend with a four-game series August 31 to September 3.

-The Bisons will close out their season series with the Red Wings for their third trip to Frontier Field in 2018.
+The Bisons will close out their season series with the Red Wings tonight, ending their third trip to Frontier Field in 2018.
 The two teams were postponed April 6-8 to begin the season, while they met May 25-27 in the Flower City.
-Buffalo is 4-3 in Rochester this season.
+Buffalo is 4-4 in Rochester this season.

 Roster Moves